openstack/barbican/doc/source/api/userguide/acls.rst

 *************************
-ACL API - Quick Start
+ACL API - User Guide
 *************************

 By default Barbican manages access to its resources (secrets, containers) on a per project